dlang-community/discussions/README.md

 ### Maintainer/sponsor

 Q: Is at least one of the DLang community member competent for the domain covered by the project?
-   If no is there anyone who's willing to join?
+   If not, is there anyone willing to join?

 Best practices
 --------------